Simre1/neorg-haskell-parser/README.md

 Reimplementation of the parser with the [Neorg markup specification](https://github.com/nvim-neorg/norg-specs).
 It will be able to transform .norg files to the [pandoc](https://github.com/jgm/pandoc) AST and subsequently to the plethora of formats that pandoc supports.

+## Create an issue if you find unexpected behavior!

+Help me to find all edge cases of the parser.
+If you find a parsing error, you can create an issue with the **Parsing / Generation error** template.

 ## Parser Implementation State

 I will focus on the first three layers for now.
 Layers 4 and 5 are on hold for now.